Classical Verification of Quantum Computations in Linear Time: Technical Overview

 We can see the state \eqref{eq:12} is far from the target state \eqref{eq:12r}.
-And we have: \begin{itemize} \item It passes the combine-all protocol (that is, choose $I=[L]$ in Toy Protocol \ref{toyprtl:7}). \item It could not pass the test in Toy Protocol \ref{toyprtl:7}: intuitively, if we focus on some subset $I$ of this big entangled state, and make a standard basis measurement on the remaining registers, the registers corresponding to keys in $I$ will also collapse and it will not be able to pass the Hadamard test. \end{itemize} \end{exmp} Thus we can see the random selection of $I$ is necessary for the basis norm test.
-An intuition for the basis norm test is as follows.
+And we have: \begin{itemize} \item It passes the combine-all protocol (that is, choose $I=[L]$ in Toy Protocol \ref{toyprtl:7}). \item It could not pass the test in Toy Protocol \ref{toyprtl:7}: intuitively, if the client chooses some subset $I$ of all the indices, and instructs the server to make a standard basis measurement on the remaining registers, the state in registers with indices in $I$ will also collapse and the server will not be able to pass the Hadamard test using the remaining state. \end{itemize} \end{exmp} Thus we can see the random selection of $I$ is necessary for the basis uniformity test.
+An intuition for the basis uniformity test is as follows.
 We note that, just before the Hadamard test step, the server-side state is expected to be in the form of